tsackton/taelgar/Species/Languages.md

 _Alphabet_: Chardonian is written using the Drankorian alphabet *Intelligibility*: Illorian is a closely related language, and is usually mutually understandable with Chardonian.

-%% Note: As other nothern dialects or languages are developed, they may also be mutually understandable with Chardonian %%
+%% Note: As other northern dialects or languages are developed, they may also be mutually understandable with Chardonian %%
 ##### Illoria
 The language spoken on the islands of [[Illoria]].